MilenTecle/znapped/README.md

 # Znapped

-The Znapped app is built using Django and is designed to help users efficiently manage their inventories and promote sustainable living.
-The Znapped app provides a user-friendly interface for creating, organizing and sharing lists of items.
-Each list is associated with a unique QR code for easy access and sharing.
+Znapped is a social media application built using React and Django REST Framework.
+It allows users to create posts, follow other users, like and comment on posts, send direct messages and manage notifications.
+The platform emphasizes user interaction and engagement through intuitive UI and dynamic content.

 The live link can be found here - [Znapped](https://znapped-972f129d36da.herokuapp.com/)